GNutma/xlsx-to-png/README.md

 # .xlsx to png

-For the purpose of this project, I have created a program that converts .xlsx files to .png files. by collecting the color values of the cells in the .xlsx file, and then converting them to a .png file.
+For the purpose of this r/placeNL, I have created a program that converts .xlsx files to .png files. by collecting the color values of the cells in the .xlsx file, and then converting them to a .png file.

 To run the program, you must have the following: